Trump Talk First 100 Days Dialogue Series

 The Clinical Research Data website recently launched, including information on accessing Emory Healthcare Clinical Data Warehouse, CFAR, Atlanta VA, Grady, and the Center for Health Discovery and Wellbeing.
 Visit the site here.

-Commencement exercises will be held on Monday, May 8.
+Commencement exercises will be held on Monday, May 8, 2017.
 Please join the students on their exciting day!
+More information on how to order regalia here.
+Last day to arrange for a rental is March 27.
 If you plan to march in the MD diploma ceremony at Glenn Memorial at 11 a.m., RSVP to firstname.lastname@example.org by April 29, 2017.
-For an overall schedule of Commencement events, go here.
+For an overall schedule of commencement events, go here.

 C-Suite Certificate in Healthcare